 Categories:

-Concatenates two or more strings, or concatenates two or more binary values.
-If any of the values is null, the result is also null.
+Concatenates two or more strings, or concatenates two or more binary values, and uses the first argument as a delimiter between the following strings.

 See also: